 Same Same but Different

-After talking to over 300 Finance professionals over the past couple of years either face to face or online there still appears to be a lot of uncertainty and confusion out there relating to analytics and modeling.
+After talking to over 300 Finance professionals over the past couple of years either face to face or online there still appears to be a lot of uncertainty and confusion out there relating to analytics and modelling.

 Despite writing a blog on the differences a year ago (albeit FM vs Analytics), many were not clear on the differences.